The History of Victoria Dam

 The Victoria units operate at 300 rpm with a maximum operating head of 215 feet. ( Head – the difference in water elevation at the dam and the tailrace or discharge elevation.)
 With maximum head, a pressure of 93 pounds per square inch (psi) exists at the turbine water wheels.
 After the water passes through the turbines, it is discharged into the west branch of the Ontonagon River, then into the Main Ontonagon River, and finally into Lake Superior at the Village of Ontonagon.

-Rainfall and melting snow throughout the 801-square-mile watershed upstream of the Victoria eventually end up as water at Victoria Dam.
-This water is held in storage at UPPCO's Bond Falls Reservoir, Bergland Dam, or Cisco Dam, and flows as river-run directly to Victoria.
+Rainfall and melting snow throughout the 801-square-mile watershed upstream eventually end up as water at Victoria Dam.
+This water is held in storage at UPPCO’s Bond Falls Reservoir, Bergland Dam, or Cisco Dam and flows as river-run directly to Victoria.

 All of this water is used for power generation.
-However, if the river-run exceeds the storage capacity of the Victoria Dam and the 850 cubic feet per second utilized by the turbines while operating at a full load, it is necessary to spill the excess water through the radial spill gates.
-Normally the greatest amount of water is spilled during the spring snow-melt or runoff.
+However, suppose the river-run exceeds the storage capacity of the Victoria Dam and the 850 cubic feet per second utilized by the turbines while operating at a full load.
+In that case, it is necessary to spill the excess water through the radial spill gates.
+Usually, the most significant amount of water is spilled during the spring snow-melt or runoff.
 Because water can be stored upstream of Victoria for release and use during dry periods, UPPCO can operate the power station about 80 percent of the time during the average year.
 The least amount of generation occurs during July and August when the river-runs are sometimes down to 150 cubic feet per second.

 Hydroelectric plants need millions of cubic feet of water to operate.
 To store the water obtained from melting snow and rainfall, dams are constructed to back up rivers and provide a storage facility.
 UPPCO owns and maintains three storage dams upstream of Victoria Dam.
 The water retained in these dams is eventually utilized at the Victoria facility.
 Bergland Dam is a low-head structure built of vertical steel I-beams and wood plank flashboards and is 179 feet long and 4 feet high.
 It is located on the west branch of the Ontonagon River at the north end of Lake Gogebic and has a storage capacity of about 7,360,000 kilowatt-hours.

-Control Dam: Similar in design to the Main Dam, is approximately 850 feet long and 40 feet high and is equipped with a steel slide gate five feet square.
+Control Dam: Similar in design to the Main Dam, it is approximately 850 feet long, and 40 feet high and is equipped with a steel slide gate five feet square.

 UPPCO is conscious of its responsibility to the environment, including fish and wildlife.
-In cooperation with the Michigan Departments of Natural Resources, a minimum flow is maintained in the river during the period of spring walleye spawning.
-Monitoring and maintenance of the facility and safety inspections by a qualified engineering firm are ongoing processes, and regular inspections by Federal Energy Regulatory Commission (FERC) personnel ensure that all environmental and safety regulations are met.
+In cooperation with the Michigan Departments of Natural Resources, a minimum flow is maintained in the river during spring walleye spawning.
+Monitoring and maintenance of the facility and safety inspections by a qualified engineering firm are ongoing processes.
+Federal Energy Regulatory Commission (FERC) personnel regularly ensure that all environmental and safety regulations are met.